 We believe that a radio station's image should reflect the lifestyle and viewpoints of the target demographic group it serves.
 Due to our fundamental understanding of the African-American community, we believe we are able to identify music and musical styles, as well as political and social trends and issues, early in their evolution.
 This understanding is then integrated into all aspects of our operations and enables us to create enhanced awareness and name recognition in the marketplace.
 In addition, we believe our multi-level approach to community involvement leads to increased effectiveness in developing and updating our programming formats.
-We believe our enhanced awareness and higher ratings over the long-term.
+We believe our enhanced awareness and more effective programming formats lead to greater listenership and higher ratings over the long-term.
 We have a history of sponsoring events that demonstrate our commitment to the African-American community, including:

-- . heightening the awareness of diseases which disproportionately impact African-Americans, such as sickle-cell anemia and leukemia, and holding fundraisers to benefit the search for their cure; - . developing contests specifically designed to assist African-American single mothers with day care expenses;
+- heightening the awareness of diseases which disproportionately impact African-Americans, such as sickle-cell anemia and leukemia, and holding fundraisers to benefit the search for their cure; - developing contests specifically designed to assist African-American single mothers with day care expenses;